BridgesLab/CushingAcromegalyStudy/scripts/scripts-obesity/glucose-clamp-tissue-analysis.md

 These data can be found in /Users/davebrid/Documents/GitHub/CushingAcromegalyStudy/scripts/scripts-obesity in a file named ../../data/raw/Clamp HFD tissue uptake data.csv.
-This script was most recently updated on Wed Aug 16 17:41:11 2017.
+This script was most recently updated on Thu Sep 12 09:18:21 2019.

 # Analysis